dentarg/auth0-blog/_posts/2017-03-08-why-identity-matters-for-innovation-labs.markdown

 Innovation labs may have several aims, including but not limited to:

 * **Ideation**: cultivating ideas and collaboration through hackathons, internal proposals, demos, and more.
-* **Attracting talent**: companies that stay on the cusp of cutting-edge technology and foster a culture of innovation are more attractive to prospective employees.
+* **Attracting talent**: companies that stay on the cusp of cutting-edge technology and foster a culture of innovation are more attractive to skilled, prospective employees.
 * **Long-term revenue**: new products, services, and other offerings can have substantial long-term returns.
 In addition, bringing more ideation and production in-house reduces long-term costs.

 ## Identity Innovation

 Innovations in identity technology have led us to more secure and more dynamic tools and practices.
+Let's examine a few examples.

 ### Frictionless Authentication with Passwordless